Installation of Emergency and Non-Emergency TC-ER Cables in Shared Cable Tray

 Overview:

 This article was written to support the installation of two separate Type TC-ER cables — one supplying emergency loads, and the other supplying non-emergency loads — within a shared cable tray system.
 The installation is being performed under the 2023 National Electrical Code (NEC) and is not located in a facility requiring enhanced fire protection under NEC 700.10(D).
+Keep in mind this is only a opinion and your AHJ may disagree with this interpretation.

 Code Compliance Summary:

 ✅ 1.
-Emergency System Circuit Independence – NEC 700.10(A)
+Emergency System Circuit Independence – NEC 700.10(B)

 Interpretation: